apache/pekko-http/docs/src/main/paradox/client-side/connection-level.md

-In addition to the host name and port the builder @apidoc[OutgoingConnectionBuilder] returned by @scala[`Http().connectionTo(...)`]@java[`Http.get(system).connectionTo(...)`] method also allows you to specify additional properties and as the final step deciding which protocol to use (HTTP/1, HTTP/1 over TLS, HTTP/2 over TLS or HTTP/2 with prior knowledge over a plaintext connection).
+In addition to the host name and port the builder @apidoc[OutgoingConnectionBuilder] returned by @scala[`Http().connectionTo(...)`]@java[`Http.get(system).connectionTo(...)`] method also allows you to specify additional properties and as the final step deciding which protocol to use (HTTP/1, HTTP/1 over TLS, HTTP/2 over TLS or HTTP/2 with Prior Knowledge over a plaintext connection).
 For details on using HTTP/2 see @ref[Client-Side HTTP/2](./http2.md).

 No connection is attempted until the returned flow is actually materialized!
 If the flow is materialized